 Please see the UK government’s Coronavirus: advice for Tier 2, 4 and 5 sponsors page and Coronavirus: advice for UK visa applicants and temporary UK residents page for more information.The Home Office has introduced temporary changes to facilitate the right to work check process during the COVID-19 pandemic.
 Please see our alert for details.

 See Pearl’s immigration alerts for the latest updates.

-The Immigration Department has suspended all visas issued to PRC passport holders and will not issue any new visas to PRC passport holders.
+The Immigration Department has suspended all visas issued to PRC passport holders.

 Italian and South Korean nationals are temporarily ineligible for visa-free entry.

 Effective March 17, 2020, the Ministry of Foreign Affairs has suspended the acceptance of all visa applications from all nationalities and for all purposes for a period of 30 days.